Skip to content

 You can do so with that simple CLI:

-set devices device <device_id> ssh-algorithms public-key [ ssh-dss ]
+set devices device <device-id> ssh-algorithms public-key [ ssh-dss ]